TotalityWorks-Games/Prophets-Triumvirate/README.md

 ## About

-A 2D RPG with a 4 character+ party.
 As the gods interfere in the affairs of men, you and the Triumvirate must decide what the world will look like when the divine conflict is settled.

+Will you save the Empire or let it crumble?
+Will you challenge the Keeper of Magic and inherit the virtue of Time or would you rather steal magical artifacts and build up the College of Elven Mysteries?

+In this top-down 2D RPG with a 4 character+ party and turn-based combat, your decisions will shape the destinies of everyone you meet.

 ## Tech Stack